angelnu/proxmox-openshift-setup/Readme.md

+# Install OKD at home

+Bellow is the original README from upstream - my own comments are at [NOTES.md](NOTES.md)

 # Deploying OKD 4.17 with Terraform and Ansible on Proxmox

 First of all : if you're deploying this as-is in production, you're going to run into security problems.
 Guaranteed.
 This below is a lab setup, made to install and learn OpenShift/OKD in a lab environment.
 I'm doing dumb stuff, like turning off SELinux, and turning the host firewall off.
 So yeah, don't try this at work, kids.
 And I take no responsibility if you're having security issues.